p-nordmann/eqx-llama/README.md

 # eqx-llama
-LLaMA implementation with Jax and Equinox
+LLaMA implementation with Jax and Equinox.